raymondmyu/AlphaSuite/README.md

 *   **Database**: PostgreSQL with SQLAlchemy
 *   **AI/LLM**: LangChain, Google Gemini, Ollama

+## 📂 Project Structure

+The project is organized into several key directories:

+*   `core/`: Contains the core application logic, including database setup (`db.py`), model definitions (`model.py`), and logging configuration.
+*   `pages/`: Each file in this directory corresponds to a page in the Streamlit web UI.
+*   `pybroker_trainer/`: Holds the machine learning pipeline for training and tuning trading models with `pybroker`.
+*   `strategies/`: Contains the definitions for different trading strategies.
+New strategies can be added here.
+*   `tools/`: Includes various utility modules for tasks like financial calculations, data scanning, and interacting with the `yfinance` API.
+*   `Home.py`: The main entry point for the Streamlit application.
+*   `download_data.py`: The command-line interface for all data management tasks.
+*   `quant_engine.py`: The core quantitative engine for backtesting and analysis.
+*   `requirements.txt`: A list of all the Python packages required to run the project.
+*   `.env.example`: An example file for environment variables.

 ## 🚀 Getting Started

 Follow these steps to set up and run AlphaSuite on your local machine.